Trusted WordPress tutorials, when you need them most.

 Troubleshooting Search Form Toggle Effect

 The above method would work with most modern WordPress themes that use widget blocks.
+However, for some themes, this method may not work.

 This could happen if the search form in your WordPress theme doesn’t have wp-block-search__inside-wrapper and wp-block-search__input classes.

-In that case, you will need to use the inspect tool to find out which CSS classes are used by your WordPress theme.
+In that case, you will need to use the Inspect tool to find out which CSS classes are used by your WordPress theme.

-Finding CSS classes
+Finding CSS classes using the inspect tool

 Now, you can modify the code below and use these CSS classes instead.
-Here is an example.
+Here is an example:

 <style type="text/css">